Who hasn’t experienced FOMO? Fear of Missing Out is a real thing, thanks to the social world we live in. Don’t succumb to FOMO.

 Our top picks for capturing incredible Instagram photos on the Appalachian Trail are Dragon’s Tooth, McAfee Knob, and Tinker Cliffs.
 Dragon’s Tooth and McAfee Knob are adjacent points of interest off of Route 311 in Catawba.
 Dragon’s Tooth is to the west and McAfee Knob is to the east.
 Tinker Cliffs can be accessed from Route 220 & Catawba Road via the Andy Layne Trail on Tinker Mountain.
 Together, these three are known as the Triple Crown.
 The Crown can be conquered in individual trips or in one 32-mile multi-day loop.

-For those who are looking for incredible scenery and equally incredible beer for a memorable Instagram shot, consider Ballast Point in Daleville, Parkway Brewing in Salem, and Chaos Mountain Brewing in Callaway.
+For those who are looking for incredible scenery and equally incredible beer for a memorable Instagram shot, consider Parkway Brewing in Salem, Beale's in Bedford, and Chaos Mountain Brewing in Callaway.
 You won’t go wrong.

 Sipping wine at sunset is a favorite pastime in Virginia’s Blue Ridge, and we have plenty of wineries to choose from.
 Some of our favorites for FOMO-inducing Instagram shots are Valhalla Vineyards in Roanoke, Blue Ridge Vineyard in Eagle Rock, and Peaks of Otter Winery in Bedford.
 Say cheese!